camunda/camunda-docs-manual/content/update/minor/721-to-722/_index.md

 This behaviour can be disabled by setting the `skipIsolationLevelCheck` flag to `true`.
 Doing this will prevent an exception from being thrown and a warning message will be logged instead.

 [See here]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#configuration-properties" >}}) for more details about this and other properties.

+# Quarkus 3.14 Extension Update

+The Camunda Quarkus Extension has been updated to use Quarkus `3.14`.
+This version brings its own features and changes.
+For a complete list, see the [Quarkus 3.14.2 Release](https://quarkus.io/blog/quarkus-3-14-2-released) blog post.

+## Breaking Changes

+`Quarkus 3.14` extensions introduce **breaking changes** in the way the Quarkus runtime treats configuration.

+A config migration is required to remain consistent with the new behavior of the framework (see [property examples](#property-examples) below).

+The config properties now follow a similar scheme to the [Camunda Spring Boot Starter Configuration]({{< ref "/user-guide/spring-boot-integration/configuration.md#generic-properties" >}}).

+The change affects the configuration of the [process engine]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#configuration-properties" >}}) and the [job executor]({{< ref "/reference/deployment-descriptors/tags/job-executor.md" >}}).

+**Reason for Change**: The Quarkus migration guide encourages using named `ConfigMappings`, and we chose to adopt it to future-proof the extension.
+This requires using the new namespace `generic-config`.

+- `quarkus.camunda.enforce-history-time-to-live` **becomes** `quarkus.camunda.generic-config.enforce-history-time-to-live`

+- `quarkus.camunda.job-executor.thread-pool.max-pool-size` **becomes** `quarkus.camunda.job-executor.generic-config.thread-pool.max-pool-size`

+For a detailed guide on the new Quarkus properties, visit the updated [Quarkus Configuration]({{< ref "/user-guide/quarkus-integration/configuration.md" >}}) page.

+To read more on how Quarkus extensions treat configuration differently, see the [Quarkus 3.14 Migration Guide](https://github.com/quarkusio/quarkus/wiki/Migration-Guide-3.14#for-extension-developers).